-- Demonstrate the SUT's ability to process IO requests; - Ensure that each STORAGE DEVICE in the SUT is fully operational and capable of satisfying all supported requests within the constraints of the taxonomy classification identified for the SUT; - Achieve typical operating temperature.
+- Demonstrate the SUT's ability to process IO requests; - Ensure that each STORAGE DEVICE in the SUT is fully operational and capable of satisfying all supported requests within the constraints of the taxonomy classification identified for the SUT; - Achieve typical operating temperature. - Optionally, to provide a time period to allow the SUT to monitor/learn the characteristics of the workload for subsequent tiered storage enablement.

 The limitations of timely benchmark execution make it impossible to remove all variability between results, or to provide complete pre-testing stability.
-Test sponsors are encouraged to minimize the impact of certain long-duration or infrequent changes to the SUT that can impact test results, including:
+TEST SPONSORS are encouraged to minimize the impact of certain long-duration or infrequent changes to the SUT that can impact test results, including: